devopscodegen/devops-container-image-code-generator/README.md

 # devops-container-image-code-generator

-Utilizes source code repository files, such as dependency manifests, to generate container image code like Dockerfile and entrypoint script using LangChain GenAI.
+GenAI Application which uses Langchain and source code repository files, such as dependency manifests, to generate container image code like Dockerfile and entrypoint script.

 ## Approach
 - Developers write source code, unit test code, dependency manifests like pom.xml, package.json, requirements.txt and static assets on their machine and checkin to the source code repository